godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 ### What is next

 I aim to have transitioner functional by the beginning of August which will give me time to debug any potential issues and come up with a fix for the memory leak.
-Some of the things I wrote about here such as changes to how transitioner will be layed out need to be further discussed and approved by my mentor reduz.
+Some of the things I wrote about here such as changes to how transitioner will be laid out need to be further discussed and approved by my mentor reduz.
 I will also aim to create an example project that displays the functionalities of the new feature, probably something simple such as pressing a few different buttons playing different music loops fading in and out.
 I think it will be a nice way to show it working and also give an example of the functions exposed to GDScript being used in context.

 -----